top of page

 Meridian-Stairs.JPG

-More than a decade of research and design experimentation later, a patent for the Enertia® Building System was granted.
-Using his mathematical model, Mike developed a line of pre-designed homes; each one receiving custom adaptations to the slope, latitude, and climate of the building site.
+After more than a decade of research and design experimentation, the Enertia Building System was granted a patent.
+Using his mathematical model, Mike developed a line of pre-designed homes, each with custom adaptations to the building site's slope, latitude, and climate.

 History and Modern Marvels Logos.png